n0shake/Public-APIs/README.md

 - [QuantOneMusic](http://quantonemusic.com/) - Answers the need for digital music data.
 - [Rhapsody](https://developer.rhapsody.com/) - Access metadata, user’s entire library of music and do much more.
 - [SoundCloud](https://developers.soundcloud.com) - Using the SoundCloud API, you can build applications that take sound on the web to the next level.
-- [Spotify](https://developer.spotify.com/web-api/) - Spotify’s Web API lets your applications fetch data from the Spotify music catalog and manage user’s playlists and saved music.
+- [Spotify](https://beta.developer.spotify.com/documentation/web-api) - Spotify’s Web API lets your applications fetch data from the Spotify music catalog, manage users' playlists and saved music, get recommendations, control Spotify Connect, and more.
 - [TheAudioDB](http://www.theaudiodb.com) - Free JSON API for music data, artwork, charting, ratings and hashes. ![Open Source](https://raw.githubusercontent.com/abhishekbanthia/Public-APIs/master/opensource.png "Open Source")

 ### Music Analytics